PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 05:48:57
+Last updated: 2024-04-12 05:49:30
-Random Quote: Ted, no!
-You never break up a girl fight!
-Never! - Barney Stinson
+Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian